shamy1st/git/README.md

         git stash clear                     # Deletes all the stashes

 * **Merging**
+    * **Fast-Forward Merge**: if the branches have not diverged.
+    * **3-Way Merge**: if the branches diverged.

             git merge bugfix                # Merges the bugfix branch into the current branch git merge --no-ff bugfix        # Creates a merge commit even if FF is possible git merge --squash bugfix       # Performs a squash merge git merge --abort               # Aborts the merge

 * **Viewing the merged branches**